c00kie17/liquipediapy/README.md

 <a name="dota_get_patches"></a>
 #### get_patches()
-gets all entries from this [page](https://liquipedia.net/dota2/Portal:Patches)
+gets all patches from [Portal:Patches](https://liquipedia.net/dota2/Portal:Patches)